U.S. diplomacy

 February

 Israeli Prime Minister Benjamin Netanyahu praised the Republican's clear plan to help rebuild the war-torn strip saying it will "change history".
-He also told how America "will do a job with it" if they own the Gaza Strip and take full responsibility to dismantle it safely after years of torment for the people of Palestine (The U.S. Sun).
+He also said how America "will do a job with it" if they own the Gaza Strip and take full responsibility for dismantling it safely after years of torment for the people of Palestine (The U.S. Sun).

 04